 Many writers make their revisions on a printed copy and then transfer them to the version on-screen.
-They conventionally use a small arrow called a caret (^) to show where to insert an addition or correction.
+They conventionally use a small arrow called a caret ( $^{\land}$ ) to show where to insert an addition or correction.

 Pinally.

-\Nothing is more confusing to me than choosing among televisions.
-It confuses lots of people who want a new high-definition digital television (HDtelevision) with a large There's good reason for this confusion: screen to watch sports and DVDs on.
-"You face decisions you never had to make with the The first big decision is the screen resolution you want.
-Old, bulky picture-tube televisions.
+"Nothing is more confusing to me than choosing among televisions.
+It confuses lots of people who want a new high-definition digital television (HDtelevision) with a large

+There's good reason for this confusion: screen to watch sports and DVDs on.
+"You face decisions you never had to make with the

+The first big decision is the screen resolution you want. old, bulky picture-tube televisions.
 "Screen resolution means the number of horizontal scan lines the screen can show.
 This resolution is often 1080p, or full HD, or 768p.

-The trouble is that if you have a smaller screen.
-32 inches or 37 inches diagonal, you won't be able to tell the difference with the naked eye.
-The "ether important decision you face as you walk around the sales floor is whether to get a plasma screen or an LCD Along with the choice of display type, a further decision buyers face is screen size surferen.
-Plasma flat-panel television screens can be much larger in diameter than their LCD rivals.
-Plasma screens show truer blacks and can be viewed at a wider angle than the choice of the choice of the plasma screens are much more expensive than flat-screen LCD models.
+The trouble is that if you have a smaller screen, 32 inches or 37 inches diagonal, you won't be able to tell the difference with the naked eye.
+The "ether important decision you face as you walk around the sales floor is whether to get a plasma screen or an LCD Along with the choice of display type, a further decision buyers face is screen size screen.

+LCD rivals.
+Plasma screens show truer blacks and can be viewed at a wider angle than current LCD screens.
+"Large flat-panel plasma screens are much more expensive than flat-screen LCD models.
 Don't buy more television than you need!